Process Improvement Methodologies: 9 Frameworks Compared

 BPR takes the opposite approach to Kaizen: instead of incremental refinement, it advocates for completely redesigning core processes from scratch.
 BPR challenges organizations to question why work is done the way it is and restructure workflows to achieve dramatic improvements in cost, speed, and quality.

-✨ Real-world application: Ford Motor Company overhauled its accounts payable system in the 1990s, replacing traditional invoice processing with a system where suppliers entered data directly.
-The result: 75% reduction in accounts payable staff and significantly lower operational costs.
+Real-world application: Ford Motor Company overhauled its accounts payable system in the 1990s, replacing traditional invoice processing with a direct supplier data entry system, resulting in a 75% reduction in accounts payable headcount and significantly lower operational costs.

-👉 Best for: Organizations facing deep-rooted inefficiencies where incremental changes aren’t enough.
-BPR requires strong leadership commitment and change management, as radical redesign can face employee resistance and temporary operational disruption.
+👉 Best for: Organizations with deep-rooted inefficiencies where incremental changes aren’t enough.
+BPR requires strong leadership commitment because radical redesign can face employee resistance and temporary operational disruption.

 6. PDCA Cycle (Plan, Do, Check, Act)

-- Act — Standardize what works or refine the approach and repeat.
+4. Act — Standardize what works, or refine the approach and repeat.

 7. Lean Six Sigma